Town A Battle Zone As Myanmar Junta Enforces Martial Law - UrduPoint

 Town A Battle Zone As Myanmar Junta Enforces Martial Law

-Plumes of smoke rose Wednesday above a part of Myanmar's biggest city that has turned into a battle zone, with burning barricades and security forces firing at unarmed anti-coup protesters to enforce martial law
+Plumes of smoke rose Wednesday above a part of Myanmar's biggest city under martial law which has turned into a battle zone, with burning barricades and security forces firing at unarmed anti-coup protesters

-Yangon, (APP - UrduPoint / Pakistan Point News - 17th Mar, 2021 ) :Plumes of smoke rose Wednesday above a part of Myanmar's biggest city that has turned into a battle zone, with burning barricades and security forces firing at unarmed anti-coup protesters to enforce martial law.
+Yangon, (APP - UrduPoint / Pakistan Point News - 17th Mar, 2021 ) :Plumes of smoke rose Wednesday above a part of Myanmar's biggest city under martial law which has turned into a battle zone, with burning barricades and security forces firing at unarmed anti-coup protesters.

 Traumatised residents have fled the industrial neighbourhood in Yangon that has become one of the flashpoint sites in a nationwide uprising against the military's coup nearly seven weeks ago.